benborgers/ben.page/src/content/posts/downhill.md

 Maybe things are getting better as well, and you don’t realize that because it’s hard to realize without being _in it_.
 Or perhaps this summer camp’s magic is fading away but there are other camps that capture a similar spirit.

 I’m drawn to seeing the negatives.
 Maybe I’m a natural pessimist.
-So I have to remind myself that, if lots of things seem to be going downhill after I’m through them, it might be more of a blindspot for me than a general fact of the world.
+So I have to remind myself that, if lots of things seem to be going downhill after I’m through them, it might be more of a blind spot for me than a general fact of the world.
 It’s easier to imagine things getter worse than to imagine things getting better.